NonceGeek/root_mud_ex/README.md

 # Web3MudEx

-Web3MudEx is a MUD Framework based on Web3 & AIGC, written in Elixir, based from [`Kalevala`](https://github.com/oestrich/kalevala)
+Web3MudEx is a MUD Framework based on Web3 & AIGC, written in Elixir, forked from [`Kalevala`](https://github.com/oestrich/kalevala).

 ## Example Game